-After interviewing the patient on how the injury occurred and asking specific questions on the patients signs and symptoms associated with the injury we will come up with a diagnosis.
+After interviewing the patient on how the injury occurred and asking specific questions on the their signs and symptoms associated with the injury we will come up with a diagnosis.
 If we need to get further diagnostic tests with regards to the injury, we will refer out.
 Our main goal is to ensure the patient gets the best individualized care.

 During this assessment we are looking to see how the injured joint moves relative to the uninjured side.
-You will passively move the joint, then if there is no pain we will add a overpressure to see how much further we can take the joint.
-Each joint has a healthy range of motion and we can tell a lot about a joint capsule, ligament, tendon from actually moving the joint.
+We will passively move the joint, then if there is no pain we will add an overpressure to see how much further we can take the joint.
+Each joint has a healthy range of motion and we can tell a lot about a joint capsule, ligament, and tendon from actually moving the joint.
 We will also test the muscles to see if the injured side is similar to the non-injured side.

-Special Tests are important In order to determine the extent of your injury, such as: if your knee ligaments are torn, if a muscle in your butt or knee is not firing causing you knee or hip pain, or if you have a compressed nerve in your back causing numbness and tingling down the leg.
-Special Tests solidify our decision on what the specific injury could be, and assists us in determining if we may have to refer out to get some diagnostic tests, or get you in to see a specialist.
+Special tests are important In order to determine the extent of your injury such as: if your knee ligaments are torn, if a muscle in your butt or knee is not firing causing you knee or hip pain, or if you have a compressed nerve in your back causing numbness and tingling down the leg.
+Special tests solidify our decision on what the specific injury could be and assists us in determining if we may have to refer out to get some diagnostic tests, or get you in to see a specialist.
 It is our goal to put the patients needs first.

-Palpation of structures (muscles/ligament/bones) allows us to determine what is going on with the tissue.
+Palpation of structures (muscles/ligaments/bones) allows us to determine what is going on with the tissue.
 Healthy tissue should be soft and supple with no pain upon touch.
 We are looking to see if the tissue is hard or soft and supple, when touching the area does this elicit pain, do we feel a divot which determines if a muscle fibre is torn?

 We care about our clients, and we are here to help you get to where you need to go.
-Do you need a steroid injection to calm the inflammation down in your knee, do you need Platlet replacement therapy to increase healing factors to the injured tissue.
+Do you need a steroid injection to calm the inflammation down in your knee?
+Do you need Platlet replacement therapy to increase healing factors to the injured tissue?
 Where do I go for this, what are the costs if any, what are the side effects to the treatment?
 We are well informed and know how the healthcare system works.

 There are many ways to release a muscle, and the most effective is applying a force to the muscle while moving the joint.
 An example of this is the bicep, it flexes (bends) the elbow.
 If we start at the inside of the arm by the elbow and place our palm on the insertion of the bicep, as we move our palm on the bicep up toward the shoulder we straighten the arm out which in turn elongates the muscle.

 Cupping is used to decrease pain and increase blood flow to the injured area.
-There are two types of cupping, one where you apply the cup and leave it on, this technique is releasing a tight muscle, and increasing blood flow to the injured area.
+There are two types of cupping, one where you apply the cup and leave it on, this technique is releasing a tight muscle and increasing blood flow to the injured area.
 The second type is myofascial cupping where you apply the cup and then move it on the skin.
-Myofascial cupping breaks down scar tissue, increases blood flow to the area and decreases pain.
+Myofascial cupping breaks down scar tissue, increases blood flow to the area, and decreases pain.
 It is very common if the tissue has been injured or is lacking blood flow to see petichae after the treatment, which is a discolouration of the skin that looks like a bruise.